Why 2 World Trade Center is not Built as of September 2025

 Building only 3WTC’s first seven floors until an anchor tenant is found worked out.
 As construction on these first seven floors approached the finish line—and by the finish line, I mean the glass facade around the building was almost complete—an anchor tenant was found.
 That anchor tenant is GroupM, a world-leading media company.

-In 2013, GroupM signed a deal to lease about 516,000 square feet in 3 World Trade Center, including the first nine floors of the 80-story tower.
-The first four of those nine floors were initially intended to be trading floors for financial firms because they had more floor space and square footage.
+In 2013, GroupM signed a lease agreement for approximately 516,000 square feet in 3 World Trade Center.
+It includes the first nine floors of the 80-story tower.
+The first four of those nine floors were initially intended to be trading floors for financial firms.
+They had more floor space and square footage to accommodate them.

 However, financial firms were no longer interested in Lower Manhattan.
-As a result, GroupM was able and willing to take the larger trading floors for themselves, even though they are a media firm.
+As a result, GroupM was able and willing to take the larger trading floors, despite being a media firm.

-Why Only Building a Few Floors of 3WTC First Worked?
+Why Did Only Building a Few Floors of 3WTC First Work?

 Silverstein’s mindset of “if you build it, they will come” only works if you actually build something.
 Even though only seven of the planned 80 floors were built, it was still enough to market the tower to potential tenants.
 Thankfully, 3 World Trade Center’s physical design is straightforward for the entire building, except for the structure’s base (lobby, retail, mechanical, and trading floors).